Data Pool

 1. Requesting data pool staging area

-Each individual draft pools in preparation should use a separate subdirectories of the staging directory.
+Each individual draft pool in preparation should use a separate subdirectories of the project’s staging directory, specifically /pools/data-pool-staging/PROJECT/POOL/VERSION

 The maximum number of files/directories in a pool is limited in order to improve IO performance of anyone using the pool.
 For example, directories with a million files are not allowed because anyone using the pool would harm the performance of the filesystem for everyone.
 In many cases, it is possible to bundle together large sets of small files.